keikhara/examples/1.8/wordpress/README.md

 - Target audience: Anyone interested using a blog.
 - Scope: Learn how to use WordPress on DC/OS.

+This is a modified version of: [How to use WordPress on DC/OS](https://github.com/dcos/examples/tree/master/1.8/wordpress).

 **Table of Contents**: